abridged/collabland-dev/help-docs/key-features/gm-pass.md

 :::

 The flowcharts linked below are meant to give a high-level overview of how gmPASS works.
+Open the dropdowns for access codes.

 gmPASS [member onboarding flow](https://whimsical.com/gmpass-onboarding-8knTfdF4FVCxBegUtpSJWn@2Ux7TurymN5ii8TLLKwC)